-Just as you would expect, Facebook jail will lock your Facebook account, so you will not get to post on the website, or do literally anything that you always have done on the site.
+As you would expect, Facebook jail will lock your Facebook account, so you will not get to post on the website or do literally anything you always have done on the site.
 For the people who can’t live without FB, they are going to suffer more from Facebook jail than any other people.
 Luckily there are ways you can try to stay out of the Facebook jail.
 Or, if you are in the situation, then you can use the methods below to fix your Facebook jail problem before we get down to the methods to follow to stop getting locked up in the Facebook jail.
 But first, we have to understand what that is?

 What is Facebook Jail?

 It’s a cell room for your Facebook profile.
 Don’t worry, nothing will happen to your physical aspect of life, but your Facebook life will get compromised as everything will get restricted for you to use.
 You used to do all the things, such as tagging people on photos, commenting underneath an image or a video, or making a status update.
 All of these privileges will be taken away from you.
 This is what Facebook jail is, in a technical stance.

 The reasons for Facebook Jail